MadisAr/intern-decision-engine-backend/src/main/java/ee/taltech/inbankbackend/TICKET-101-conclusion.md

 I noticed that in the DecisionEngineConstants file, the maximum loan period was incorrectly set to 60, not 48 months, so I fixed that.
 The project incorrectly used id ranges for detecting people's credit scores, but actually the task was to hard code 4 values (if I understood it correctly:), so I added a map of values to the DecisionEngineConstants file.
-I also added a credit score calculating function, before this wasn't being implemented.
 The verifyInputs function seemed to be working fine, so I didn't touch that

 ### Tests
-Since there were some mistakes in the original project then the tests weren't working properly so I changed them to fit the actual requirements and added a test for age verification.
+Since there were some mistakes in the original project then the tests weren't working properly so I changed them to fit the actual requirements and later added a test for age verification functionality.